gitduckhq/vscode-extension/README.md

 # GitDuck

 GitDuck is an open source collaboration tool for developers.
-It allows developers to record their screen and link their code to the video time timestamps and create interactive coding videos.
+It allows developers to record their screen and link their code to the video timestamps and create interactive coding videos.

 This extension will automatically link your code whenever you are recording a video with GitDuck.